SuperShadowPlay/youtube-fetcher/README.md

 Or if your operating system allows, just open `main.py` from your file browser.

+If you need to install yt-dlp and are scared of a command prompt, simply run the `setup.py` file to install it automatically.

 ## Future Features

 - [x] Make folder selection work